Updated for 19 1/2 years January 4, 2014

 Not too long after the article was published, I again was contacted by Tom.
 This time he asked me if I was interested in helping him start up a new QRP club.
 To be honest, and Tom knows it, I thought there were too many QRP clubs already.
 However Tom said this would be a QRP CW club and would place emphasis on minimal QRP operation, i.e. using simple wire antennas and only using CW, no other modes.
 Well, that immediately piqued my interest and I said I certainly would be interested if the club stuck to those ideals.
 He agreed it would, and the North American QRP CW Club (NAQCC) was born in October of 2004.

 Tom was the President, and I assumed the post of VP.
-Although my duties with the club which included being webmaster for the club website, processing awards and contest results, etc. took away from my on air time, the club activities encouraged me to get on the air more.
+Although my duties with the club which included being webmaster for the club website, processing awards and contest results, etc. took away from my on air time, that was countered by the club activities encouraging me to get on the air more.
 I felt the club, dubbed "The QRP Club With A Difference" was doing things that other QRP clubs were not, and I really enjoyed the club awards program, the monthly sprints, and something I think is unique, the monthly Challenges.
 An example of a Challenge is making 30 QSO's on 30 meters in a month.
 Another is to 'get' all 26 letters of the alphabet from the call letters of stations you work.
 Each month we try to come up with something different but all have the bottom line of just trying to get more CW activity on the bands to help preserve this wonderful mode.

 That's all I'm going to say about the club here.
 If I've piqued your curiousity and you want to know more, visit the club website at http://naqcc.info/.